LithoCoders/dailycpp/EffectiveModernC++/chapter7/Item_37_Make_std::threads_unjoinable_on_all_paths.md

 *unjoinable* threads are `std::thread` objects are not joinable
 * default constructed `std::thread`
-* std::thread objects that have been moved from
+* `std::thread` objects that have been moved from
-* std::thread objects that have been joined
+* `std::thread` objects that have been joined
-* std::thread objects that have been detached
+* `std::thread` objects that have been detached
 ```c++
 std::thread t1 = std::thread(); //default ctor

 std::thread t2 = std::thread([](){});
 std::thread t3 = std::thread(std::move(t2)); //move ctor. t2 is unjoinable
 ```
 If the destructor for a joinable thread is invoked, execution of the program is terminated.
-This equals to no call to `join()` at all, so that thread object out of scope die. resulting to terminated program.
+This equals to no call to `join()` at all, so that thread object out of scope die, resulting to terminated program.

 ```c++
 #include <thread>